What is water backup coverage?

 • Sump pump failure and overflow

-• Clogged gutters causing backup of water
+• Clogged gutters causing a backup of water into the home

-• Mold caused by water backing up
+• Mold caused directly by the backup

 Water backup coverage covers your home and personal property for damage caused by the above.